mzgsxs/rust-embedded-discovery/README.md

 RTT Real-Time Transfer - debugging protocol, communication between a microcontroller and a host computer over a JTAG or SWD interface. small memory buffer, minimizes CPU overhead.

-Serial communication - asynchronous protocol, neither of the shared lines carries a clock signal. allows duplex communication
+Serial communication - asynchronous protocol, neither of the shared lines carries a clock signal. allows duplex communication. works with frames.
+Each frame has one start bit, 5 to 9 bits of payload (data) and 1 to 2 stop bits. baud rate (speed of the protocol, in bps) can be 9600, 19200, 38400, 57600 or 115200.
+Hardware usually have USB-to-serial converter

+UART  Universal Asynchronous Receiver/Transmitter -